wp-plugins/si-contact-form/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 2.2.9 =
+- (16 Feb 2010) - Fixed XMLRPC logins did not work when "Enable CAPTCHA on the login form" was enabled.

 = 2.2.8 =
 - (14 Jan 2010) - Added Dutch (nl_NL) - Translated by [Robert Jan Lamers](http://www.salek.nl/)